On the isoperimetric inequality for the first positive Neumann eigenvalue on the sphere: Proof of Theorem

 as $q\to\partial\mathbb D$.

-A more complete and general study of the dependence of eigenvalues and eigenfunctions on measures has been developed in \cite{GKL}.
+A more comprehensive and general analysis of how eigenvalues and eigenfunctions depend on measures is presented in \cite{GKL}.
 There, it is shown that the concentration \eqref{mun} guarantees convergence of spectra and convergence of eigenfunctions in $H^1(\mathbb D)$.
-We state the following proposition, which is a special case of \cite[Proposition 4.8 and 4.11]{GKL}, adapted to our simpler situation. \begin{prop} Let $\{q_n\}_{n=1}^{\infty}\subset\mathbb D$ be a sequence of points in $\mathbb D$ such that $q_n\to e^{i\gamma}\in\partial\mathbb D$.
+We state the following proposition, which is a special case of \cite[Propositions 4.8 and 4.11]{GKL}, adapted to our simpler situation. \begin{prop} Let $\{q_n\}_{n=1}^{\infty}\subset\mathbb D$ be a sequence of points in $\mathbb D$ such that $q_n\to e^{i\gamma}\in\partial\mathbb D$.
 Suppose that